Bangarra Dance Theatre: History

 In 2019, the company marked its thirtieth anniversary with the launch of a digital archive and exhibition called Knowledge Ground.

 In early December 2021, Page announced that he would be stepping down from the role of artistic director in 2022, handing over to Frances Rings, former dancer and choreographer with Bangarra and later associate artistic director.
 Bangarra's last performance with Page as director was Wudjang: Not the Past, which premiered at the Sydney Festival in January 2022 before touring to Hobart and then Adelaide as part of the Adelaide Festival in March 2022.

 In 2023, Rings, a Kokatha woman, was choreographer and artistic director for the company's new work, Yuldea.
 It tells the story of the South Australian town of Ooldea, which was settled in the early 20th century as it was close to the water source known as "Yooldil Kapi" by the Aboriginal groups who lived in the area, including the Kokatha, Mirning, and Wirangu peoples.
 Rings' father, a German migrant, worked on the railway, and her mother was born nearby.
 Yuldea has four acts – Supernova, Kapi (Water), Empire, and Ooldea Spirit.
 The creative team included Gamilaroi astronomer Karlie Noon, and musical duo Electric Fields, and Bangarra's chief composer, Leon Rodgers.
 The voices of people from Yalata were recorded for the last track.

 Waru – journey of the small turtle, directed by Stephen Page and written by his son Hunter Page-Lochard, premiered in Sydney in 2023, and ran for two seasons before going on tour from 26 June to 9 November 2024.
 It was the first children's work performed by Bangarra, and won Best Production for Children in the Sydney Theatre Awards in 2023.

+In July 2026, Bangarra Dance Theatre was awarded the Golden Lion for Lifetime Achievement in Dance by Biennale Danza 2026, the dance division of the Venice Biennale.
+This was the first time an Australian dance company has received this honour.
+The company performed the European premiere of Terrain on 25 and 26 July at the Teatro Malibran.

+Cultural identity

+In September 2026, after a process of consultation with Wiradjuri elders and language specialists, including Uncle Stan Grant Snr and Letetia Harris, the company held a cultural workshop to help all members understand Wiradjuri culture, as well as the origin and correct pronunciation of the name of the company.
+Bangarra announced the correct pronunciation formerly, and Rings would like its staff, alumni, audiences, and others to use this pronunciation.
+She believes that language reclamation is important, as "the doorway to Country, they're the doorway to knowledge and understanding about kinship and family and lore and all of those practices that give us our identity".